P3p1t0/pokemonsay-packagefriendly/README.md

 If you use a Arch-based distribution, you can use the pre-made package or the PKGBUILD available in my other Github repository : https://github.com/P3p1t0/pokemonsay-archbased .

-Dependency: cowsay
+Dependency: cowsay.
-Optional dependency: cowfortune (For fortune cookies)
+Optional dependency: cowfortune (For fortune cookies).

 ## Usage